sportsfellows/sports-app/REVIEW.md

 - If you run your tests with `jest -i --verbose` you can see that you have some nesting issues with your tests.
 For example, in your `UserPick` tests your `PUT` tests are nested inside of your `GET` routes.
 You need to be very careful with that, because that can create weird issues that you don't expect.

+- You have a mix of external mocking libraries and in-test mocks in your hooks.
+I would pick one style and go with it so it is easier to follow and identify where pieces are coming from.
+I would encourage more mocking, as it would cut down significantly on the number of hooks you have in your describes.

 ## Specific Notes in Code

 I have provided more specific feedback in most of your files.
 Please read them carefully.
 Most of the time if I make a comment in one place it applies in numerous places across your files, but generally I only made that specific type of comment in the one spot.
 It will be on you to apply these notes/thoughts across your work (if you choose to).